-- Roundtables are led by the chapter leader, called the Forum Leader.
-Sometimes the Forum Leader is the person running that local chapter, or another chapter member.
+- Roundtables are led by the chapter leader, sometimes called the Forum Leader or Chair.

 There’s a mastermind group model out there for every type of person!
 Groups vary in how they facilitate brainstorming discussions, how often they meet, and what experience the member can expect.

 If you’re thinking of joining a mastermind group, or want to run mastermind groups yourself, it helps to understand the different models available so you can select the one that fits you best.